HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 </head>
 ```

-This file, `dist/main.js,` is a bundle of all your other js files, generated when we do a webpack build as described below.
+This file, `dist/main.js,` is a bundle of all your other `.js` files, generated when we do a Webpack build as described below.

 <br>

-### 4. In the button, replace the event with an id
+### 4. In the button, replace the `event` with an `id`.
-Since we separated the js into another file, we will attach the javascript event handler to the button instead of the other way around.
+In Part 2 of the tutorial, we created a `button` and assigned it an `onclick` event.
+Since we separated the `.js` into another file, we will attach the javascript event handler to the button instead of the other way around.
 In other words, the button does nothing until the javascript file has been initialized.

 Replace: